tonyli99/scenestreamer/README.md

 # Scene Streamer

 # Overview
+Plugin for Unity.
 Scene Streamer automatically loads and unloads scenes to help you manage large environments such as continuous game worlds.

 # Example Scene